 Want to learn more about prenatal nutrition?

 If you’re wondering if I’m crazy…

-Or this all seems natural and intuitive and you’re just wondering where this information has been, I have some great book recommendations for you!
+Or this all seems natural and intuitive and you’re just wondering where this information has been, I have some great resource recommendations for you!

 Beautiful Babies – Nutrition for Fertility, Pregnancy, Breastfeeding, & Baby’s First Foods by Kristen Michaelis is an great book to get started on this topic of traditional wisdom in prenatal nutrition.
 The author examines other cultures and modern studies to give a good primer on eating for women in their childbearing years.
 This book is a great user friendly introduction with recipes if you don’t need ALL the details and science-y references.

 Real Food for Pregnancy by Lily Nichols (a registered dietitian/nutritionist) is really the premier modern resource for pregnancy nutrition.
 It is super well researched if you’re into the science.
 And it’s just really well written to explain why and how we should eat real foods.
 If you’re into the best prenatal nutrition information available that blows every other book on the subject out of the water, you must get this book!

 Whatever you do, try to turn the way you eat and prepare foods into a ritual that feel meaningful to you.
 Your food prep should help you derive peace and satisfaction, not stress.
 Not only will you eat better, you will increase your overall happiness in life by choosing intentional, loving actions that serve you and your growing baby well.